MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPSyntexModel.md

 ```

 ### -Model
-The name or id of the SharePoint Syntex model.
+The name or ID of the SharePoint Syntex model.

 ```yaml
 Type: SyntexModelPipeBind